MiSTer-devel/C128_MiSTer/README.md

 * **Default**: the "standard" TTL RGBI colour palette
 * **Analogue**: the palette when using resistors to convert TTL RGBI to analogue RGB
 * **Monochrome**: TTL monochrome monitor, with two levels of intensity
-* **Composite**: the black and white image on the composite pin of the DB9 TTL RGBI connector, no intensity
+* **Composite**: the black and white image on the composite pin of the DB9 TTL RGBI connector

 ### Keyboard
 * <kbd>End</kbd> - <kbd>Run stop</kbd>